 Basic Music Courses (all majors) plus:

-MUAP 300–399 Private Instruction in the Major Instrument or Voice-14 credits
+MUAP 300–399 Private Instruction in the Major Instrument or Voice—for a total of 14 credits

 MUS 133 Woodwind Instrument Techniques